 Anyway, the Infrared environment is the art, each piece simply interprets the changes in that particular environment, a change specifically in proportion to the number of infrared photons from predefined areas around the canvas.
 It is great fun to watch how young and old interact with the works, most seem to adjust both the speed and way they interact with every piece.

-The four canvases respond differently to how changes in their infrared environment are to be interpreted.
+The canvases respond differently to how changes in their infrared environment are to be interpreted.
 It sounds complex but it isn't.
 You let the art decide what is normal, this takes a while, most settle after about 20 seconds.
 Then it is simply “how do I interpret a change”.
 Say a cloud moves across the sky, and in the case of “March” which views a reflection of the sky, colours change across the canvas in response to the movement of the cloud.
 It is that simple, the interpretation in the change in the infrared profile across the view is the art.
 “March” simply enables us to view the change.
 Of course we can also just jump in front and do silly stuff with our warm hands but who would do that?

-Here are the reference design details of the four pieces currently in our front room.
+Here are the reference design details of the pieces currently in our front room.
 Without kids playing with them they do seem a bit boring.
 But hey, it's just my technical reference.

 As you move across the canvas “December” interprets your location by creating a sweeping wave as your shadow.